Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 Let's do it together:

 Go to `admin/structure/features/create`.
 Give the feature a name.
-This will be the name of the module, so we always use the project name (Dynamic example in this case) and a reasonable name that tell us what this module use for (Blog in this case).
+This will be the name of the module, so we always use the project name and a reasonable name that tell us what this module use for (Blog in this case).
 Also write a description that tells more about this module.
 In the right area on the screen you need to select the components that should be include in the module (in this case Content type=Blog and View=Blog).
 As you can see, Features automatically select for us all the dependencies our module needs to work properly.
 You can add your own dependencies as you want.